ScorexFoundation/sigmastate-interpreter/docs/perf-style-guide.md

 ##### What to use instead

-The following code is recommended replacement if xs provides O(1) indexing operation, especially if `xs` is `Array` wrapped into `Seq`.
+The following code is recommended as a replacement if xs provides an O(1) indexing operator, especially if `xs` is an `Array` wrapped into `Seq`.

 ```scala
 import spire.syntax.all.cfor